jimratliff/kuhn-cssvars/README.md

     background-color: #e6e6e6;
 }
 ```
-In the refactored code, `$color__background-button: #e6e6e6;` would be replaced by:
+In the refactored Sass code, `$color__background-button: #e6e6e6;` would be replaced by:
 ```
 --color__background-button: #e6e6e6;
 $color__background-button: var(--color__background-button);
 ```
 where (a) the first line defines the CSS variable `--color__background-button` and assigns the color to it and (b) the second line assigns to the Sass variable the CSS variable.

-Now, after compilation, the corresponding button specifications in `style.css` would look like:
+Now, after compilation, the corresponding CSS in `style.css` that relates to the button specification would look like:
 ```
+--color__background-button: #e6e6e6;
+︙    ︙    ︙    ︙    ︙    ︙    ︙
 .button {
     background-color: var(--color__background-button);
 }